Claryville, Missouri

 Claryville is an unincorporated community in Bois Brule Township in Perry County, Missouri, United States.
-It is located twelve miles northeast of Perryville, sixty-three miles south of Saint Louis, and lies directly on the Mississippi River.
+It is located twelve miles northeast of Perryville, sixty-three miles south of Saint Louis, and lies adjacent to the Mississippi River.

 Etymology

 The spelling of the name was first Clearyville, as it was named for John Cleary, a nearby farmer.
 The name was eventually changed to correspond to the pronunciation.
 Claryville was also known unofficially as West Chester.